Photo by Tesa Lauigan

 Her articles on arts and culture, parenting, and lifestyle have appeared in Colorlines, Haute Living Magazine, Oakland and Alameda Magazine, the San Francisco Bay Guardian, The East Bay Monthly, The Children’s Advocate, Parents’ Press, Red Tricycle, The FilAm, and others.
 Her reporting on minority issues facing Filipinos was nominated for a New American Media Award and New California Media Award by the editors of Filipinas Magazine.

 Her fiction and creative nonfiction can be found in The Tishman Review, Red Earth Review, The Margins, 580 Split, Mutha Magazine, Women Writers Women's Books, The Ford City Anthology, Literary Hub, Necessary Fiction, Maganda Magazine, TAYO Literary Magazine, The Timberline Review, Mabuhay, and others.

 You can find Renee hiking throughout the San Francisco Bay Area, where she lives with her husband and two daughters.
-She works as a freelance journalist and nonfiction book editor for Ulysses Press.
+She works as a Senior Managing Editor for Ulysses Press.

 Renee is a member of '17 Scribes, a group of Adult and New Adult authors releasing debut books in 2017.